peacey/split-vpn/README.md

 5. In the current folder, create a run script that will run the OpenConnect container called `run-vpn.sh`, and fill it with the following code:

-    * Tip: Run the vim text editor using `vim run-vpn.sh`, press 'i' to enter insert mode, right click on vim -> paste, press 'ESC' to exit insert mode, type ':wq' to save and exit.
+    * Tip: Run the vim text editor using `vim run-vpn.sh`, press `i` to enter insert mode, right click on vim -> paste, press `ESC` to exit insert mode, type `:wq` to save and exit.

     ```sh
     #!/bin/sh